 The payment of principal and interest expressed to be payable by the Issuer in respect of the Unsubordinated Notes and has been unconditionally and irrevocably guaranteed by the Guarantor in the Guarantee (the Senior Guarantee).
-The obligations of the Guarantor under the Senior Guarantee constitute direct, unconditional, unsubordinated and unsecured obligations of the Guarantor and rank pari passu without any preference among themselves and at least pari passu with all other unsubordinated and unsecured obligations of the Guarantor resent and future (save for certain mandatory exceptions provided by Polish law).
+The obligations of the Guarantor under the Senior Guarantee constitute direct, unconditional, unsubordinated and unsecured obligations of the Guarantor and rank pari passu without any preference among themselves and at least pari passu with all other unsubordinated and unsecured obligations of the Guarantor (save for certain mandatory exceptions provided by Polish law).

-2.3 Subordination
+2.3 Status of the Subordinated Notes

-- (a) The Subordinated Notes and (if not otherwise specified in the applicable Final Terms) the Coupons constitute unsecured subordinated obligations of the Issuer and rank pari passu without any preference among themselves and (save for certain obligations required to be preferred by law) at least pari passu with all present and future, direct, unconditional unsecured and subordinated obligations of the Issuer outstanding from time to time, but in priority to the prêts participatifs granted to the Issuer. - (b) The Subordinated Notes shall, in the event of a bankruptcy, insolvency, liquidation, dissolution or winding-up of the Issuer, and to the extent permitted by French law, be subordinated in right of payment only to claims against the Issuer of all unsubordinated creditors of the Issuer.
+- (a) The Notes are deeply subordinated notes of the Issuer issued pursuant to the provisions of Article L. 228-97 of the French Code de commerce.
+The Subordinated Notes and (if not otherwise specified in the applicable Final Terms) the Coupons constitute unsecured subordinated obligations of the Issuer and rank pari passu without any preference among themselves and (save for certain obligations required to be preferred by law) at least pari passu with all present and future, direct, unconditional unsecured and subordinated obligations of the Issuer outstanding from time to time, but in priority to the prêts participatifs granted to the Issuer. - (b) The Subordinated Notes shall, in the event of a bankruptcy, insolvency, liquidation, dissolution or winding-up of the Issuer, and to the extent permitted by French law, be subordinated in right of payment only to claims against the Issuer of all unsubordinated creditors of the Issuer.
 If any judgment is rendered by any competent court declaring the judicial liquidation (liquidation judiciaire) of the Issuer or if the Issuer is liquidated for any other reason, the rights of payment of the holders of Subordinated Notes shall be subordinated to the payment in full of unsubordinated creditors and, subject to such payment in full, the holders of Subordinated Notes shall be paid in priority to any prêts participatifs granted to the Issuer.
-In the event of incomplete payment of unsubordinated creditors, the obligations of the Issuer in connection with the Subordinated Notes will be terminated.

-(c) No holder of Subordinated Notes who shall be indebted to the Issuer shall be entitled to exercise any right of set-off or counterclaim against moneys owed by the Issuer in respect of such Subordinated Notes.
+In the event of incomplete payment of unsubordinated creditors, the obligations of the Issuer in connection with the Subordinated Notes will be terminated. - (c) No holder of Subordinated Notes who shall be indebted to the Issuer shall be entitled to exercise any right of set-off or counterclaim against moneys owed by the Issuer in respect of such Subordinated Notes.

-2.4 Subordinated Guarantee
+2.4 Status of the Subordinated Guarantee